Knowledge-informed Molecular Learning: A Survey on Paradigm Transfer: Molecular Learning Paradigms

-Masked Molecule Model (\texttt{MMM}) is a flexible and powerful paradigm in molecular learning, which is to estimate the probability of a substructure occurring in a molecule~\cite{DBLP:conf/iclr/HuLGZLPL20}, or predict the attribute of this substructure~\cite{DBLP:conf/nips/LiuDL19,DBLP:conf/nips/RongBXX0HH20,zhang2021motif}.
-Though these two tasks can be somehow different, we categorize them into one paradigm, \texttt{MMM}, due to their same inherent nature, which is estimating the probability of some masked part given the context.
-Because of the self-supervised fashion, the \texttt{MMM} paradigm can be adopted as pretext tasks for large-scale unlabeled molecular data.
-Typically, \texttt{MMM} can be formulated as
+The \textsc{Mmm} paradigm in molecular learning predicts a substructure's likelihood in a molecule~\cite{DBLP:conf/iclr/HuLGZLPL20} or its attributes~\cite{DBLP:conf/nips/RongBXX0HH20,zhang2021motif}.
+Although these two tasks are somewhat distinct, they share the aim of estimating the probability of a masked section given context.
+The self-supervised fashion of \textsc{Mmm} enables its adoption as a pretext task to pre-train models on large-scale unlabeled molecular data.
+Typically, \textsc{Mmm} can be formulated as